2016 St. Petersburg Ladies' Trophy – Singles

-Jeļena Ostapenko was the defending champion, but lost in the first round to Yanina Wickmayer.
+Jeļena Ostapenko was the defending champion from when the tournament was an ITF Women's Circuit event under a different name, but lost in the first round to Yanina Wickmayer.

 Second-seeded Roberta Vinci won the title, defeating Belinda Bencic in the final, 6–4, 6–3.
+It was her 10th WTA Tour singles title.

-Both finalists entered the top 10 of WTA rankings for the first time at the conclusion of the tournament.
+Both finalists entered the top-10 of WTA rankings for the first time at the conclusion of the tournament.

 Seeds

 The top four seeds received a bye into the second round.